Edit in GitHubLog an issue

 Dealing with Application State

-Application state could be a pre-defined variable of your action that is accessible across all invocations, or dynamic values or files uploaded by the web users when the app is running.
-App Builder provides the appropriate tools to handle each of these requirements.
+Application state could be the pre-defined variables of an action accessible across all invocations, or the dynamic values or files uploaded by web users while the app is running.
+App Builder provides appropriate tools to handle each of these conditions.

 Default parameters

-Sometimes you want to bind the same parameter values for all invocations or you just set default values of your action.
-In either case, you have two different options: setting params at the action level, or at the package level (so all actions in that package can inherit them).
-These params are set in the manifest.yaml file, as the following example.
+Sometimes you want to bind the same parameter values for all invocations, or just set default values for an action.
+In either case, there are two options: setting parameters at the action level, or at the package level so all actions in that package inherit them.
+These parameters are set in the manifest.yaml file, as in this example:

 Copied to your clipboard